 You need to understand a concept first.

 Every action has an equal and opposite reaction – Newton’s Third law.

-Industries such as Grocery delivery services, the Medicine industry, online education and e-learning have seen massive growths in terms of customers and profits generated.
+Industries such as Grocery delivery services, the Medicine industry, online education, and e-learning have seen massive growth in terms of customers and profits generated.

-I’ve already explained this above, but to be clear – Buy stocks of those companies which you know always perform good and which have taken a massive hit during a recession.
+I’ve already explained this above, but to be clear – Buy stocks of those companies that you know always perform well and which have taken a massive hit during a recession.

 Make a list of 10-15 such companies and buy these stocks in bulk.
 Surely you won’t make profits for at least a year, give it at least two years and you’ll start seeing amazing results.

-Sage Tip: Continue investing normally as you would when the market was good, if possible, invest more than you normally invest.
+Sage Tip: Continue investing normally as you would when the market is good, if possible, invest more than you normally invest.

 - Don’t panic